haichuanzhang/docs.getcloudify.org/content/cli/deployments.md

 Usage: `cfy deployments create [OPTIONS] [DEPLOYMENT_ID]`

-Start an workflow execution for a specific deployment

-#### Required flags

-*  `-b, --blueprint-id=BLUEPRINT_ID` -
-                        The blueprint's ID for which to create the deployment
+Create a deployment on the manager

+`DEPLOYMENT_ID` -       is the id of the deployment you'd like to create.

 #### Optional flags

+*  `-b, --blueprint-id TEXT` -
+                        The unique identifier for the blueprint
+                        [required]

 *  `-d, --deployment-id=DEPLOYMENT_ID` -
                         A unique ID for the deployment